roman-milk/roman-milk.github.io/andi.md

  After Glen hung up I burped Little Glen, put him down to sleep and then led Jim to the guest room where we proceeded to make up for lost time.
 We took it slow and easy the first two times, but after I sucked him hard and got him up for a third time I told him that I needed him fast and hard.
 I woke Jim up with a blow job in the morning and sent him off to work freshly fucked.

  The next night Jim was there again when Glen called only that time my legs were up on Jim's shoulders as he pushed his cock deep into me.
 I made Jim quit while I took the call.
 He didn't want to because he thought it would be a hell of a kick to be fucking me while I was talking to Glen, but I wouldn't allow it.
 It the morning Jim called in to work and told them he was taking a personal day and he spent the entire day with me.
 I made Jim go home that night and I didn't have him over the last night Glen was gone.
-Report_Story #5